 Experience: Raksha advocates have a combined total of 55+ years of professional experience.
 Our advocates have worked in different settings including, out-patient clinics, non-profit organizations, schools and hospitals.
 Our advocates have trauma-related and conflict management experience and work with both adults and children.

 Specialities: Raksha advocates complete intakes and assess client needs, which includes safety planning and developing personalized case management plans specific to each client.
 Our advocates are non-judgemental and never tell clients what to do.
 Instead, advocates empower clients to make their own, informed decisions.
-Specifically, our advocates provide support and referrals for legal (family law and immigration), housing, career, medical, transportation and other services as needed.
+Specifically, our advocates provide support and referrals for legal, housing, career, medical, transportation and other services as needed.
 In addition, advocates coordinate outreach activities such as training, workshops and support groups.
-Advocates engage with other immigrant/refugee organizations as well as ally organizations that work with underserved populations to collectively address the intersectional issues that impact survivors.

 Languages: Raksha advocates can speak English, Hindi, Telugu, Tamil, Kannada and Tulu.